 Psychedelics: How to steer a trip wherever you want

 Getting rid of our unconscious garbage is very healthy.
-Every year there’s new scientific reports telling us the psychedelic cure works spectacularly against problems like depression.
-Yet there’s more to psychedelics than being an useful medicine for the mind.
+Every year there’s new scientific reports telling us the psychedelic cure works spectacularly well against problems like depression.
+Yet there’s more to psychedelics than just being an useful medicine for the mind.

 And there we have the key to steer this kind of experience: It is built by our unconscious mind